 40.9.3.2.7 The ISO and/or each Transmission Owner may appeal to the Commission any penalties set forth in the Penalty Summary that will be imposed under this Section 40.9.3.2.
 The Transmission Owner’s right to appeal includes the right to challenge the ISO’s allocation of penalty amounts in the Penalty Summary.
-Any such appeal must be filed no later than sixty-five (65) Business Days after the late study has been completed.
+Any such appeal must be filed no later than sixty-five (65) Business Days after, as applicable, (i) the completion of the Phase 2 Entry Decision Period for a penalty resulting from a late Phase 1 Study process; (ii) the completion of the Final Decision Period for a penalty resulting from a late Phase 2 Study process, or (iii) the completion of the Final Decision Period for a penalty resulting from a late Affected System Study.
 While an appeal to the Commission is pending, the ISO and/or Transmission Owner shall remain liable for the penalty, but need not distribute the penalty until sixty (60) Calendar Days after the later of: (1) the deadline for filing a rehearing request has ended, if no requests for rehearing of the Commission’s order on the appeal have been filed, or (2) the date that the Commission issues a substantive order on any requests for rehearing.
 The Transmission Owner shall make any penalty payment to the ISO within fifteen (15) Calendar Days of this date.
 The Commission may excuse the ISO and/or Transmission Owner from penalties under this Section 40.9.3.2 for good cause..

 40.9.3.2.8 No penalty will be assessed under this Section 40.9.3.2 where a study is delayed by ten (10) Business Days or less.
 If the study is delayed by more than ten (10) Business Days, the penalty amount will be calculated from the first Business Day the applicable study misses its deadline.

-40.9.3.2.9 If (a) a Cluster Study or Affected System Study will not be completed within the applicable deadline set forth in this Section 40.9.3.2 or an extended deadline for the study established pursuant to this Section 40.9.3.2.9 and (b) unless ten percent (10%) or more of the total number of Interconnection Requests and CRIS-Only Requests included in the relevant Cluster Study or the projects in the Affected System Study vote affirmatively against an extension, the deadline for that study shall be extended thirty (30) Business Days from the original deadline.
+40.9.3.2.9 If (a) a Phase 1 Study process, a Phase 2 Study process, or an Affected System Study will not be completed within the applicable deadline set forth in this Section 40.9.3.2 or an extended deadline for the study established pursuant to this Section 40.9.3.2.9 and (b) unless ten percent (10%) or more of the total number of Interconnection Requests and CRIS-Only Requests included in the relevant Phase 1 Study process or Phase 2 Study process or of the total number of projects in the Affected System Study vote affirmatively against an extension, the deadline for that study process shall be extended thirty (30) Business Days from the original deadline.
 In such a scenario, no penalty will be assessed for missing the original deadline.

 40.9.3.2.10 No penalties shall be assessed until the third Cluster Study Process cycle after the Commission-approved effective date of the Standard Interconnection Procedures (i.e., the second Cluster Study Process following the completion of the Transition Cluster Study Process).